All Episodes

 I'll bet they can't come forward because of a whole bunch of propriety, security, anonymity, and this sort of thing.

-I'm looking, I have to take a quick time out here.
+Look, I have to take a quick time out here.

 Stay with us.

-All right, back we are on open line Friday El Rushball.
+All right, back we are on Open Line Friday, El Rushball.

-The posers are finished, and the real anchor man for the American people is on the air.
+The posers are finished, and the real anchorman for the American people is on the air, serving humanity and getting the facts out there.

-800-282-288-2 is the number.
+800-282-2882 is the number.

-Now here is Michael Shire's op-end.
+Now, here is Michael Shire's op-ed.

-I'm going to read the whole thing, but it's a read you some excerpts of his op-ed that was published in the Washington Times on July 5th of this year.
+I'm not going to read the whole thing, but it's a read you some excerpts of his op-ed that was published in the Washington Times on July 5th of this year.

 Let me read to you the open.

-With one credible September 11 movie, United 93 under our belts, it'll be interesting to see whether the ABC TV movie will complete the September 11 Commission's whitewashing of the pre-September 11th failure of U.S. intelligence community leaders in its forthcoming miniseries based on Richard Clark's memoir against all enemies.
+With one credible September 11 movie, United 93, under our belts, it'll be interesting to see whether the ABC-TV movie will complete the September 11 Commission's whitewashing of the pre-September 11th failure of U.S. intelligence community leaders in its forthcoming miniseries based on Richard Clark's memoir Against All Enemies.

-If true, and if ABC's fact checkers are not diligent in verifying Mr. Clark's stories and claims, the miniseries will be the September 11 Commission's dream come true.
+If true, and if ABC's fact-checkers are not diligent in verifying Mr. Clark's stories and claims, the miniseries will be the September 11 Commission's dream come true.

 The Bush administration will be blamed for September 11th.